 Box plots, a.k.a box-and-whisker plots, are an excellent way to compare groups.
 They are intuitive: viewers can see samples’ medians, distribution, and variabilities with a quick glance.
 They allow comparing samples of different sizes; for example, a set of 50 data points with a set of 30.
-They don’t even assume normal distribution and therefore are non-parametric.
+They don’t even assume a normal distribution and therefore are non-parametric.
 So they are pretty much magic.
 Here’s how to make this magic happen with BioVinci.

 Step 1: Import data